AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

         -   If the operating system is not CentOS \(for example, the operating system is Ubuntu or Debian\), the script stops running.
         -   If the operating system is CentOS, the script continues to run.
     2. Check the /etc/resolv.conf file for the `options` configuration.
-        -   If the `options` configuration is unavailable:
+        -   The `options` configuration is unavailable:

             By default, the Alibaba Cloud `options` configuration \(`options timeout:2 attempts:3 rotate single-request-reopen`\) is used.

             ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3173559951/p46335.png)

-        -   If the `options` configuration is available:
+        -   The `options` configuration is available:
             -   If the `single-request-reopen` option does not exist, append this option to the `options` configuration.
             -   If the `single-request-reopen` option exists, the script stops running and the DNS nameserver configuration does not change.